COVID-19 Information and Updates

 takes a research/sample test or is contacted by NHS track and trace

 The government estimates 8% plus of pupils in state-funded schools are not attending school for COVID-19 related reasons on any particular day.
 On Thursday 12 November, approximately 29% of state-funded schools reported that they had one or more pupils self-isolating who had been asked to do so due to potential contact with a case of coronavirus inside the school.

 It is a legal requirement that all students attend school.
 We understand that we have some students who are classed as Clinically Extremely Vulnerable and in receipt of a notification letter.
 We ask that those individuals contact the school so a risk assessment can be completed.

 Can my child access hand sanitiser/ hand washing facilities?

-There will be year group designated hand sanitiser stations upon arrival to school and when exiting at the end of the day.
+There are designated hand sanitiser stations upon arrival and when exiting at the end of each day.
 Every classroom has been fitted with a hand sanitiser dispenser and each student will have access to hand washing facilities in their designated building.
 All soap in our dispensers is anti-bacterial.

 Where will my child spend break or lunch times?

 Each year group have their own designated outdoor and indoor space, physically distanced and at staggered times.

 What happens if it is raining outside, are the children limited to the classroom they have all their lessons in?